2008 Super Tuesday tornado outbreak: Jackson, Tennessee tornado family

 Shortly after the initial tornado dissipated, a new circulation rapidly developed to the east of the old one.
-This new circulation produced a tornado that touched down at the Union University campus in Jackson, almost immediately intensifying into a violent EF4 and causing tremendous damage.
+This new circulation produced a tornado that touched down at the Union University campus in Jackson at 6:59 pm CST, almost immediately intensifying into a violent EF4 and causing tremendous damage.
 Several large, brick, two-story dormitory buildings sustained major structural damage, two of which completely collapsed.
 In total, 80% of the dormitory buildings on campus were damaged or destroyed, and hundreds of vehicles were damaged or destroyed in the parking lots around campus.
 Twelve students at the university were trapped in damaged buildings but all were eventually rescued.
 Due to the damage, the university was closed until February 18.
 Past Union University, the tornado weakened slightly and maintained EF3 strength along the remainder of the path.
-It tracked across U.S. Route 45, heavily damaging several banks, businesses, a hospital, and several doctors offices.
+It tracked across US 45, heavily damaging several banks, businesses, a hospital, and several doctors offices.
 The tornado then moved through the northern part of Jackson, inflicting significant damage to many subdivisions and businesses.
 The Chapel Creek, Indian Hills, and Wyndhurst subdivisions were all struck by the tornado.
 Numerous homes were damaged in this area, some of which sustained loss of roofs and exterior walls.
 Additional damage was noted at Northside High School, at the Jackson Oaks Senior Living Complex, and in the Walnut Trace subdivision as well.
 Continuing northeast, the tornado caused major damage to multiple additional homes as it crossed near the intersection of Christmasville Road and Ashport Road.
 The Madison County Fire Station #11 was destroyed in this area as well, with the station's fire engine and pumper, along with its water and brush trucks all being damaged.
-Beyond this point, the tornado weakened and dissipated.
+Beyond this point, the tornado weakened and dissipated at 7:07 pm CST.
 Overall, 70 structures in Jackson were destroyed and more than 500 more damaged.
 Despite causing EF4 damage after dark in a densely populated area, the tornado did not cause any deaths in Jackson, though 51 people were injured, and the initial EF3 tornado caused three fatalities and 14 injuries.
 The second of the two tornadoes was the third violent tornado to hit Jackson in 10 years.
 Two others, both rated F4, had devastated the community on January 17, 1999 and May 4, 2003.

 Over 60 people in the city of Jackson were treated for injuries as a result of the severe weather, 50 of whom were released immediately.
 Estimates indicate that the tornadoes caused about $47 million worth of damages in Madison County, with $40 million of that total occurring at Union University alone.